Joints 7 DOF

 q_start q_goal < ε

-• RRTConnect grows bidirectional trees for faster convergence on high-DoF arms
+• RRTConnect grows two way trees for faster convergence on high-DoF arms

 • Full collision checking at every sample against scene geometry